Welcome to the Road Junky Festival of Creativity – you’re now booked to come.

-We will be serving delicious vegan lunches and dinners, and there will be a chai space where tea will be made at all hours (though you might be the one making it!).
+We will be serving delicious vegan lunches and dinners, and there will be a chai space where tea will be made at all hours (though at 3 am you might be the one making it!).
 For breakfast there will be a piece of fruit and leftovers from the night before.
 Maybe some oats and sultanas, too!

 It’s no problem if you’re gluten-free.

 It’s ok when swimming in the lake but not in the rest if the festival area.

 The weather can vary a lot.
 So be prepared for hot, sunny, cold, rainy days.

 And bring something fancy to wear for the closing party celebration on the last Saturday!